Santi-Rijal/CSCI4126-Group-Project/README.md

 **Last updated: December 8, 2023.**

-## Deployment and User Guide for GameSetMatch: Interactive Sports Booking System
+## Deployment and User Guide for GameSetMatch:

 ### Getting Started with GameSetMatch